Binckhorst Castle: Restoration

 In November 1929 South Holland did not want to subsidize restoration, because the surroundings of the building no longer justified its preservation.
 In 1932 the very small National Socialist Dutch Workers Party had its headquarters at Binckhorst Castle, but this brought almost no activity.
 In 1934 the painter Cor Noltee lived at Binckhorst.

 In the 1930s it was generally thought that Binckhorst had been a castle with an enceinte and towers in about 1350.
 By February 1935 it had been agreed to restore the castle as part of a youth employment program.
 There were two plans.
 The first plan was to restore it to the condition after the Huyman renovation (above).
 The second plan was to restore it to the situation before Huyman bought it in 1727.
 Due to financial constraints the decision was to go for the Huyman situation.

 During the renovation it was found that the building lacked proper foundations (above).
 Much of it was therefore torn down.
 In March 1936, the part with the stair tower was still standing.
 By January 1937 the four façades had been rebuilt.
 Mostly with use of the original material.
 However, the tower and the 'part build next to it' could not be changed.
 Therefore, the tower and a small part of the Binckhorst is still original.
 In early 1938 the renovation was completed.

 World War II

 By October 1939 the recently restored castle had been taken into use by the Dutch army.
 During the May 1940 Battle for The Hague three soldiers volunteered to try to reach the search light near Ypenburg airport from Binckhorst Castle.
 They were killed, and got a small memorial in the garden of the castle.
 In April 1942 the castle became an orphanage for boys.

 Recent history

 By 1958 the orphanage had left, and the foundation Vakopleiding Bouwbedrijf decided to take up residence in the castle.
+Then, from the mid-1990s to 2020, the castle housed a private clinic for plastic surgery.
+Currently (2024) there is a kindergarten in the castle.
+And as the Binckhorst neighborhood is transformed from an industrial area to a residential one, many office buildings are demolished and replaced by even higher apartment buildings, dwarfing the castle (see pictures).